urql-graphql/urql/docs/basics/react-preact.md

 Here we have implemented our first GraphQL query to fetch todos.
 We see that `useQuery` accepts options and returns a tuple.
 In this case we've set the `query` option to our GraphQL query.
-The tuple we then get in return is an array that contains a result object and a re-execute function.
+The tuple we then get in return is an array that contains a result object, and a re-execute function.

 The result object contains several properties.
-The `fetching` field indicates whether we're currently loading data, `data` contains the actual `data` from the API's result, and `error` is set when either the request to the API has failed or when our API result contained some `GraphQLError`s, which we'll get into later on the ["Errors" page](./errors.md).
+The `fetching` field indicates whether the hook is loading data, `data` contains the actual `data` from the API's result, and `error` is set when either the request to the API has failed or when our API result contained some `GraphQLError`s, which we'll get into later on the ["Errors" page](./errors.md).